 If I have a learning disability, do I have to complete the language requirement?

-Yes, all students must complete the language requirement as part of the core.
-If you have specific needs for assistance, contact the Academic Advising Student Center at 410-617-5050 and show them the required documentation.
-They will inform you of assistance available.
-There is no exemption from the language requirement.
+All students must complete the language requirement as part of the core.
+If you have specific needs for modification, contact the Disabilities Support Services Office .

 If I am a language major or minor, how many courses may I take abroad toward my major or minor?